In 2007, NPR’s All Things Considered ran a story on adulterated olive oil.

 There’s never been a legal definition in the U.S. for any grade of olive oil, but mounting concern over truth-in-olive-oil-labeling has drawn in the USDA, and new American regulations will conform to international standards.
 Starting in October, olive oil from every olive oil-producing country, including America, will be subject to random sampling off retail shelves.

 This is the reason you should taste the more expensive olive oils before you buy them.
-Pastaworks, Foster & Dobbs, Cork Wine Shop and New Seasons offer regular sampling.
-(Maybe we could get one of them to do a PFD oil tasting day.)
+Pastaworks, Foster & Dobbs, and New Seasons offer regular sampling.
 If you have never made direct comparisons before, you’ll find it an enlightening experience.
 Not unlike the experience of tasting wine, you will find huge variations between various brands.
 As in wine tasting, there is even an extensive list of 72 olive oil descriptors in a tasting wheel.

 You might feel silly, but the best way to taste is by sucking air through the oil in your mouth, and spitting it out.
 Wine tasters are well-practiced at this technique.
 Water and green apples are frequently used to clean the palate between tastes.